 Throughout the year, each Lower School class will write letters of thanks to the members of the Westminster community who serve our students.

-- The pre-K class made and delivered Build-a-Bears to patients at MCG Health Children’s Medical Center.
+- Kindergarten: The Kindergarten class made and delivered Build-a-Bears to patients at MCG Health Children’s Medical Center.

 - The third grade began their service learning project for spring 2011 in April, during their study of ecosystems and the environment in science.
 Building on the recycling efforts already begun by our Parents’ Club, the children created posters to advertise recycling old cell phones and used ink cartridges and explored ways to better include recycling in the lunchroom.